-Every FloodFlash sensor measures just over 1.5m in length and is custom built to support our rapid-payout insurance.
+The FloodFlash sensor is at the heart of our rapid claims.
 It monitors flooding at a property of the clients choosing.
 As soon as the sensor detects flooding it sends data to FloodFlash HQ telling us to keep an eye on events at the property.
 When the flooding reaches the client’s selected trigger depth, we start the claim.

-The data from the sensor is what helps us validate claims so quickly.
-We paid our fastest claim to date in January 2021.
-It took just 9 hours and 44 minutes to pay the claim in full.
-The sensor triggered at 7.16 in the morning and the full payout was in the client’s account by 5PM the same day.
+The sensor is one of the main reasons why we’re the first insurance company to pay a flood claim in 24 hours.
+In fact, in November 2022, it took just 3 hours and 50 minutes to pay the claim in full.
+The sensor triggered at 9:40 in the morning and the full payout was in the client’s account by 1:30pm the same day.

-When placing your sensor, you have to follow certain rules (for example, you can’t place it down a drain or on a wall that touches water), but otherwise it is up to you.
-We have a guide on where you can place your sensor here – if you’re considering where to place your sensor this is the best place to go.
+When placing your sensor, there are a few simple rules to follow (for example, you can’t place it down a drain or on a wall that touches water), but otherwise it is up to you.
+Our clients tend to place their sensor in one of three places:

-The sensor costs £100+VAT which is an annual rental charge.
+The sensor costs £100+VAT per year.
 This covers the data charges as well as repair and replacement of the sensor should anything happen to it.
-The cost is included in quote documents as a separate line.
+Your quote documents will include the sensor fee as a separate charge.
 That way you can see what you’re spending on the premium vs. the sensor as well as claiming on the VAT if needed.

 To find out more about more about our record-breaking parametric flood insurance visit our homepage.